 David Reichelt’s most meaningful musical experiences have come playing with others; he has built a diverse career in chamber and orchestral music around this.

 A founding member of Arcadia Winds—Australia’s leading young wind ensemble, and Musica Viva’s inaugural FutureMakers musicians—he performs with them at festivals and venues around the country.
 Recent highlights have included performances at the Perth International Arts Festival, the Musica Viva Festival and the UKARIA Cultural Centre.
-With Arcadia Winds, David also regularly collaborates with guest artists of international renown.
-In 2017 alone he had the privilege of sharing the stage with the Australian String Quartet, piano virtuosi Paavali Jumppanen and Lambert Orkis, and woodwind masters Ole Kristian Dahl and Thorsten Johanns.
+With Arcadia Winds, David also regularly collaborates with guest artists of international renown, such as the Australian String Quartet, piano virtuosi Paavali Jumppanen and Lambert Orkis, and woodwind masters Ole Kristian Dahl and Thorsten Johanns.
 David highly values professional relationships and friendships with composers, and with Arcadia Winds he has collaborated with, and commissioned works from, Elliott Gyger, Lachlan Skipworth, Kate Neal, Natalie Williams, Peter de Jager and Elizabeth Younan.
 David also plays casually with many Australian orchestras, including the Tasmanian Symphony Orchestra, Orchestra Victoria and the Melbourne Chamber Orchestra.